easeaico/pulse-go/docs/Methodology/CardiovascularMethodology.md

 </center>
 @endhtmlonly
 <center>
-<i>@figureref {CircuitDiagram} The cardiovascular circuit consists of nodes that are connected via paths.
+<i>@figuredef {CircuitDiagram} The cardiovascular circuit consists of nodes that are connected via paths.
 These segments of nodes and paths are mapped to several compartments which represent the anatomy of the cardiovascular system.
 The circuit is used to estimate the blood pressure, flow, and volume of these anatomical compartments.</i>
 </center><br>

 Nodes serve as the connection points for paths and are the locations at which pressures are measured.
 Each CV node contains a pressure value, which is given with respect to the atmospheric reference node (indicated in the diagram by the equipotential symbol).
 Paths contain information about the flow (volume per time).
 The @ref CircuitMethodology document contains more information about circuit definitions and modeling.
 The @ref SubstanceTransportMethodology contains more information about the substance transport.
 In general, nodes contain "across" information and paths contain "through" information.